MLOps-BlueBikes/PedalPulse/README.md

    ```
 ## Model Pipeline

+### Data loading
+The ride history data is retrieved from a Google Cloud Platform (GCP) bucket, where each month's processed and cleaned ride history is stored.
+This data is integrated with scraped weather data to create the final dataset, which serves as the input for training machine learning models.
+The entire process ensures that the data pipeline efficiently handles the pre-processing, versioning, and integration of the various data sources, providing a reliable foundation for model development.

+### Model Training and Selection
+The dataset is split into 70% for training, 15% for testing, and 15% for validation to ensure robust model evaluation.
+Various models, including Logistic Regression and Decision Trees, were trained and evaluated for performance.
+Hyperparameter tuning was performed on these models to identify the optimal configuration.
+The best-performing model, based on the defined evaluation metrics, was selected for further use.

+### Model Validation
+The model validation process involves evaluating performance using relevant metrics such as Mean Squared Error (MSE) and R-squared (R2) to assess model accuracy and fit.
+Validation is conducted on a hold-out dataset that was not used during the training phase, ensuring an unbiased evaluation of the model's generalization ability.
+These metrics are crucial in selecting the best-performing model for the task.

+### Model Registry
+Once the best model has been selected and validated, including completing any necessary bias checks, the model is pushed to a model registry for version control and to ensure reproducibility.
+In this case, both the trained model and the associated Docker image are deployed to Google Cloud Artifact Registry.
+This process ensures that the model is properly versioned, facilitating easy access for future updates, deployments, and monitoring.
+Storing the model in the registry enhances collaboration, supports model governance, and provides a reliable means of tracking the model's lifecycle throughout its deployment stages.

 ### Model Retraining
 The retraining pipeline can be automated using Airflow to trigger the retraining process periodically or when new data becomes available.